 - Accessibility, accessibility, accessibility!
 As we become more mobile workers, cloud-based accounting provides incredible convenience–allowing users to access the system from any computer connected to the internet.
 No specific kind of computer or device is necessary.

 - Automatic updates.
-Upgrades happen with no effort on your part.
+Upgrades happen with no thought or effort on your part.